Genting Singapore shares fall on H2 net profit decline

-This comes after the group posted a 30% decline in its net profit for H2 to S$155.6 million
+This comes after the group’s announcement of a 30% decline in its H2 profit to S$155.6 million

-- The group said that in FY2025, its cash flow and balance sheet were affected by ongoing capital expenditure for its RWS 2.0 transformation.
+- The group says that in FY2025, its cash flow and balance sheet were affected by the ongoing capital expenditure for its RWS 2.0 transformation.
 PHOTO: BT FILE

 Revenue stood at S$1.24 billion for the period, up 5 per cent from S$1.17 billion in H2 FY2024.

-Genting also said that operating costs were also elevated due to a combination of one-off and recurring factors.
+Genting added that operating costs were also higher as a result of a combination of one-off and recurring factors.

 Navigate Asia in